 The PX8 S2 McLaren Edition follows the Pi8 McLaren earbuds special launched earlier this year and continues the brands’ shared pursuit of performance-led design.

 The right Father’s Day gift isn’t always about extravagance, it’s about the gesture.
-A well-chosen token that says: I know what you love.
+A well-chosen gift says: I know what you love.
 And yes, I noticed that your favourite aftershave ran out three months ago.
-But what will surprise and delight?
-In this guide, we’ve done the hard work for you, scouring the shelves,…
+In this guide, we’ve done the hard work for you, scouring the shelves, scrolling the sites, and calling in a…

 Bowers & Wilkins has launched a McLaren F1 edition of its flagship PX8 S2 over-ear headphones.
 The new cans adopt a distinctive palette of Papaya orange and Anthracite Grey, with subtle Speedmark detailing on the headband and earcups.